-The Tower which can be seen over a wide area, was erected in the late 1890’s to celebrate Queen Victoria’s Diamond Jubilee.
+The Tower which can be seen over a wide area, was erected in between June 1897 and September 1798 to celebrate Queen Victoria’s Diamond Jubilee.
 The club decided to mark the occasion of our present monarch, Queen Elizabeth II, exceeding Victoria’s reign by building a replica of the original in LEGO©.

-This will consist of approximately 25,000 bricks which are being sold for £1 each.
-The cost of the design and the bricks has been covered by Darwen Rotary and other three local charities, so all the funds collected will be for charitable purposes.
+This consists of approximately 25,000 bricks which were sold for £1 each.
+The cost of the design and the bricks had been covered by Darwen Rotary and three other local charities, so all the funds collected were for charitable purposes.

-The model is being built inside Darwen Market and Rotarians will be on hand to add bricks on Fridays and Staturdays.
+The model was built inside Darwen Market and Rotarians were on hand to add bricks on Fridays and Staturdays.

-Local charities have been invited to obtain official sponsor forms and to get sponsors.
+Local charities had been invited to obtain official sponsor forms and to get sponsors.
 The charity keeps 85% of the funds they collect and donates 15% to the Darwen Rotary Charity Fund.
-If any organisations or local charities that have not contacted by the club and wish to join in please contact the link below.

 There was a limited edition model version that cost £52.50 plus postage and package.
 These have now all been sold.